 “You would have no power over me if it were not given to you from above.
 Therefore the one who handed me over to you is guilty of a greater sin.” [v11]

 It’s clear, from the record, what this Roman Governor understood as Judge presiding over these events.
-In the absence of anything that could be found that Jesus had done wrong, the verdict and written charge against Him (that Pilate had nailed to the cross in three languages), was over His identity. [v14,15&19-22] Even the bit about Jesus’ clothes [v23-24] was recorded by John to reveal Jesus’ identity.[c]
+In the absence of anything that could be found that Jesus had done wrong, the verdict and written charge against Him (that Pilate had nailed to the cross in three languages), was and has only ever been since, a matter of His identity. [v14,15&19-22] Even the bit about Jesus’ clothes [v23-24] was recorded by John to reveal Jesus’ identity.[c]

 Even on the cross, Jesus continued to fulfil the Law[f] by honouring His mother – making sure that she was taken care of [v25-27] – even though He’d not “live long in the land” nor did it “go well with Him” as that original commandment had promised.[g]

 With life ebbing from Jesus, I’d be surprised if a lot of thought went into who would look after His weeping mum – now that her husband and oldest son were gone.
 This last “departure from culture” may have been because He knew His brothers’ lives were in danger after He left.
 Or, perhaps the apparent absence of His brothers that day, when He need them most, inclined Him to think that she’s be better taken care of by someone like John who wasn’t afraid (of the Jews or Romans) to be publically seen at the cross.
 John may have been her nephew or simply that he was youngest disciple – perhaps unmarried with no other responsibilities – and, therefore, had the capacity to look after Mary.